simonconway1979/CV/README.md

 Technically, this involved data modelling, report design, Excel prototyping, and writing up detailed specifications for the software team.

 On the business management side, I answered to the CEO and was responsible for client management, organising focus groups, liaising with educational consultants, promoting at conferences, organising the testing team and agreeing specifications with the software team.

+This has been a very successful project for the company, opening a large new revenue stream.

 **Condaal Ltd** (January 2012 to November 2013)